New Requirements for Groundwater Users

 - Well Registration Form

 All users must use the water beneficially and comply with the regulations for protecting groundwater.

 The Groundwater Protection Regulation sets guidelines for constructing and maintaining wells in order to prevent contamination and waste of groundwater, and to make sure that well construction is safe for the environment.

 Transitioning to Groundwater Licensing

 The first three years of the WSA are a transition period to bring in approximately 20,000 existing non-domestic groundwater users into the current water licensing scheme and its first-in-time, first-in-right (FITFIR) priority system.
 If you are an existing non-domestic groundwater user, you are encouraged to apply within the three-year transition period to maintain your date of precedence.
-If you submit your application on or before December 31, 2017, your application fees will be waived.
+If you submit your application on or before March 1, 2019, your one-time application fees will be waived.